La Rioja Spain Travel Guide

 A Wine region in spain's varied landscapes offer many opportunities for active exploration.

-Numerous well-marked trails with varying difficulty levels, from easy riverside strolls to challenging climbs with mountain views.
+Numerous well-marked trails with different difficulty levels, from easy riverside strolls to challenging climbs with mountain views.

 Accessible sections through charming towns and vineyards.
-Walk a short segment for a taste of the pilgrimage experience.
+Walk a short segment to sample the pilgrimage experience.

 Converted old railway lines like "Vía Verde del Cidacos" are ideal for easy walking and cycling, suitable for all ages.